nightowlcasino/ergoscript-contracts/roulette/Game-Witness.md

 This contract stores the Night Owl game token, a token which allows the spending of house-contract funds.
 The contract only allows spending of house-contract funds to match a user bet, where this matched bet alligns with the rules of a roulette sub-game.
 The spending condition of the contract is as follows:
-- Game Token Witness Box and House-contract Box are used as two inputs.
+- Game Witness Box and House-contract Box are used as two inputs.
-- Game Token Witness is an output with unchanged value and assets (hence is a witness)
+- Game Witness is an output with unchanged value and assets (hence is a witness)
 - House-Contract Box is an output with unchanged value, however it has a reduced number of OWLs, with this reduction being at most a matching bet.
-- A matching bet is defined from the amount of funds direceted to the rouletteresult contract by the rules of the roulette sub-game being played.
+- A matching bet is defined from the amount of funds direceted to the rouletteResult contract by the rules of the roulette sub-game being played.

 ## Game Rules
 The user will indicate the sub-game they wish to pay in R4.